octo-technology/OpenTezos/docs/ligo/introduction.md

 Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), which is a stack-based language and the lowest level of language for a Tezos smart contract.
 The Michelson code can be deployed as-is on the Tezos network.

 However, if reading or writing Michelson code is still easy for small smart contracts, it can become tedious for more complex smart contracts, as:
-- there are no variables or functions (//TODO ben en fait on  peux faire des LAMBDA, donc function possible en Michelson)
+- there are no variables and functions are not easy to use
-- there are no syntactic sugar (//TODO Michelson est bourré de sucre syntaxique, ...
-CADAADADDDAR, CMPLE )
+- there is syntactic sugar to combine multiple instructions but stack manipulation remains painful
 - the Michelson code cannot be broken down into several files
 - stack-based languages are not commonly used when it comes to web development